Tibi7110/Image-Editor/README.md

   ***image_check.c*** - This program performs multiple operations on an image, including:

-      -Reading the image.
+      - Reading the image.
-      -Saving the image.
+      - Saving the image.
-      -Zooming in on the image.
+      - Zooming in on the image.
-      -Applying multiple filters.
+      - Applying multiple filters.
-      -Rotating the image.
+      - Rotating the image.
-      -Performing the read, zoom-in, and filter operations on a selected region of the image only.
+      - Performing the read, zoom-in, and filter operations on a selected region of the image only.

 **Old README:**